bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise (Video): Grunt Part 1</h4>

 Time to start Grunting.
-In this and the next exercise we\'re going to repeat the same kind of setup as we did with the NPM scripts.
+In this and the next exercise we&apos;re going to repeat the same kind of setup as we did with the NPM scripts.

-In the first part, we\'re going to set up the conversion from SCSS to CSS.
+In the first part, we&apos;re going to set up the conversion from SCSS to CSS.

-Then we\'ll set up a watch task and also serve up the code using browser sync.
+Then we&apos;ll set up a watch task and also serve up the code using browser sync.

-In the second part of the exercise, we\'ll make use of Usman and the various tasks to prepare the distribution fold.
+In the second part of the exercise, we&apos;ll make use of Usman and the various tasks to prepare the distribution fold.

 These exercises are by no means the only way of implementing Grunt